 The “Guys” article and why language is relevant now

 When I posted the “Guys” article from The Atlantic on my social media feed, I received some comments lauding the idea that “guys” very well could be the next gender-neutral term of the future.
 For me, that was not the point of the article.
 This article interested me because we default to male nouns in order to encompass women and also because male nouns by definition cannot acknowledge women outright.
-Not just in English, but also in Hindi, Spanish and Italian (languages I have studied) and many other languages and their cultures.
+Not just in English, but also in Hindi, Spanish and Italian (languages I speak or have studied) and many other languages and their cultures.

 I am fascinated with how the nouns, conjugations and verb endings become male if there is only one man standing in a group of ten women, for example.
 It also interests me to think about masculine things being the default in other ways.
 For example, at popular chain restaurants, the waitstaff may have to wear a certain uniform of black slacks, white button-down shirt, and a tie.
 Both male and female waitstaff wear this uniform.
 I wonder why it’s that masculine centered shirt & tie and not a dress or skirt that everyone is required to wear.